Einstein Healthcare Network: 19th century

 In 1951, volunteer president of Mount Sinai wrote a letter asking physicist Albert Einstein for permission to use his name as a part of the hospital.
 Einstein gave them permission in a letter dated June 28, 1951.
 In 1952, the Jewish hospital merged with Northern Liberties Hospital and Mount Sinai Hospital to form a single medical center.

 During the 1990s, Einstein Medical Network combined with MossRehab.

+21st century

 In 2018, Einstein Healthcare reach a conclusive agreement to merge with Jefferson Health.
 The merger would create an 18-hospital system and garner $5.9 billion in revenue including over "50 outpatient and urgent-care centers, leading rehabilitation and post-acute facilities" and maintain almost 39,000 employees.
-The hospital systems would retain their original names and donations to Einstein would remain at Einstein.
-In 2018, Jefferson Health was ranked second in number of beds with 2,885.
-The healthcare system will regain top place after the merger which is undergoing regulatory review process as of November 2019.
+The hospital systems retained their original names, and donations to Einstein would remain at Einstein.

+In 2018, Jefferson Health was second-largest hospital network in Pennsylvania with 2,885 beds.